IDMNYU/IDM_Faculty_FAQ/grading/deficiency_notices.md

 * If after doing all of the above and they deserve a failing grade, give the student the grade they deserve.

 **If a student has an unexcused absence or excessive tardiness**, immediately after the missed class **email the student and cc: idmadvise@nyu.edu.** Please do not wait until the semester is winding down or after the problem has escalated.
 If in doubt, email us \(minus the student\) anyway.
 You can always raise a flag and/or commend a student in Albert too.

+The [Office of Student Success](https://www.nyu.edu/students/student-success.html) is an additonal resource you can point your students to if the need help that seems beyond your capacity.
+Encourgae students to reach out to studentsuccess@nyu.edu for assistance.